For High-Stakes & Regulated Operations

 Compliance blind spots

-Every payment action by an agent is a regulatory event.
+Every privileged action an agent takes is a governance event.
 Who approved it?
 Under what policy?
 At what time?
-Can you produce cryptographic proof 3 years later?
+Can you produce cryptographic proof three years later?

 03

-Traditional fraud systems operate in minutes.
-An agent can initiate hundreds of transfers in the same window.
-Post-hoc fraud detection isn't good enough anymore.
+Traditional review operates in minutes.
+An agent can attempt hundreds of actions in the same window.
+Post-hoc detection isn't good enough — authorization has to happen inline, before each action executes.

 How it fits

-PermitNetworks sits inline between your AI agent and the payment rail.
-It adds < 2ms to the payment flow — below the threshold of any existing latency SLA.
+PermitNetworks sits inline between your AI agent and the system it is acting on.
+It adds < 2ms to the request path — below the threshold of any existing latency SLA.

 Customer / CSR